Cyber Essentials Certification

 * It may be less if the 30 days go beyond the 3 months period that an organisation has to pass the CE+ certification after obtaining the basic CE certification.

-URM has been providing certification to the Cyber Essentials scheme for a number of years and has a large team of experienced, pragmatic assessors who are here to support you and guide you through the process.
+As an accredited certification body, URM has an unrivalled record in assisting organisations of all sizes achieve certification to Cyber Essentials and Cyber Essentials Plus.
+URM is also an accredited Assured Service Provider under the NCSC Cyber Advisor scheme and has a large team of experienced, pragmatic assessors who are here to support you and guide you through the process.

 Not only do we bring a wealth of cyber security knowledge, but also a wide and varied experience of all the leading cyber and information security standards.